dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 + **PolynomialDynamicModel**<br>
     General polynomial model of variable degree.
 + **RepeatingModel**<br>
-    Variable repetition the same Model
+    Variable number of repetitions of the same Model

 #### Compound models.